aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/python-interface.md

 ```python
 node = load_node(<PK>)
 ```
+> **Note**
+> In the following, we'll use a dark gray border to indicate python code
+> and a light gray border to indicate the terminal.

 Load one of the calculation nodes you played around with before.
 Then get the density computed with the command